wink-travel/wink-sdk-java/README.md

 #### Usage

-Using Spring, @Import(AffiliateSDKConfiguration.class) or run a component scan over `travel.wink.sdk.affiliate` and `travel.wink.sdk.support`.
+Using Spring, @Import(AffiliateSDKConfiguration.class) or run a component scan over `travel.wink.sdk.analytics` and `travel.wink.sdk.support`.
 That will give you access to the following Spring Beans:

 - AnalyticsApi: Create analytics that is meaningful to you.
 We provide the filters, sorting mechanisms and data points you need to track everything you want on our platform.
 - LeaderboardApi: Track where you stand compared to other affiliates.
 The metric is bookings.